thoughtbot/guides/rails/README.md

 - Use `link_to` for GET requests, and `button_to` for other HTTP verbs.
 - Use new-style `validates :name, presence: true` validations, and put all validations for a given column together.
 [Example](/rails/sample.rb#L6).
-- [Add foreign key constraints] in migrations.
 - Avoid bypassing validations with methods like `save(validate: false)`, `update_attribute`, and `toggle`.
 - Avoid instantiating more than one object in controllers.
 - Avoid naming methods after database columns in the same class.
-- Don't change a migration after it has been merged into `main` if the desired change can be solved with another migration.
 - Don't reference a model class directly from a view.
 - Don't return false from `ActiveModel` callbacks, but instead raise an exception.